-The aim of the Cocoa4Future Action is to identify, assess and promote cocoa agroforestry systems (AFS) that are efficient, resilient and adapted to the changing global cocoa sector context (specific objective 1) and to identify, test and promote levers for the socioeconomic sustainability of cocoa farms (specific objective 2).
-The Action will target cocoa farming systems (plot scale) and production systems (farm scale), while also intervening at the territorial and supply chain levels.
-The project will produce knowledge based on surveys and modelling on swollen shoot, agrocecological farming systems including farmers' practices, and quality management along the value chain.
-To integrate farmers' knowledge and scientific knowledge, farming systems design (or re-design) will include participatory process.
-Cocoa farmers' groups will be formed to determine ideal systems that would enable them to meet the pre-established specifications.
-These workshops will lead to the redesign/codesign of prototypes whose performances will a priori be better than those of the current cocoa production systems.
-Some workshops will be devoted to designing possible and preferred transitions for implementation of the selected prototypes.
+The aim of the Cocoa4Future project is to identify, assess and promote Cocoa AgroForestry Systems (CAFS) that are efficient, resilient and adapted to the changing global cocoa sector context (specific objective 1) and to identify, test and promote levers for the socioeconomic sustainability of cocoa farms (specific objective 2).
+The project targets cocoa farming systems (plot scale) and production systems (farm scale), while also intervening at the territorial and supply chain levels.
+It produces knowledge based on surveys and modelling on CSSV, agroecological farming systems including farmers' practices, and quality management along the value chain.
+To integrate farmers' knowledge and scientific knowledge, farming systems design (or re-design) includes participatory processes.
+Cocoa farmers' groups are formed to determine ideal systems that would enable them to meet the pre-established specifications.
+These workshops underspin the redesign/co- design of prototypes whose performances will a priori be better than those of the current cocoa production systems.
+Some workshops are devoted to designing possible and preferred transitions for implementation of the selected prototypes.
 To scale the project results by adapting proposals to the context of each area of intervention, a strong attention will be put on advisory services provided by public services, cooperatives and private firms.
-The project will propose new methods and tools for advisors to address the agro ecological transition and strengthen their capacities.
+The project is developing also new methods and tools for advisors to address the agro-ecological transition and strengthen their capacities.